XavierOillic/Brief-TypeScript-Quest/README.md

   A method is like a function, in a Class, and it is Bound to this Class.
   We declare a Class Dog, and this dog make noise.
 This Method (Noise) is bound to the Dog Class.
   And we can call this Method, by using one Instance of the Dog Class.

+We cannot call a method on an object which is not instanciated.
+Excepted the Static Class.

 ```ts
 class Animal {